Kaiyuan, Yunnan: Ethnic groups

 Daizhanpo 呆占泼 and Digaopo 底高泼 are identified by Pelkey (2011) as Hlepho Phowa speakers.
 Labopho means ‘Highland Pho’, and Digaopho means ‘Lowland Pho’.
 Pelkey (2011:110) identifies Phowa subgroups as Hlepho (ɬɛ˧ pʰo˨˩), Anipho (a˧nɨ˥ pʰo˨˩), Digaopho (ti˨˩kaʌ˥ pʰo˨˩), Labopho (lɑ˨˩bo˨˩ pʰo˨˩), and Asaheipho (a˧sa˧χɨ˥ pʰo˨˩).

 Culture

 Kaiyuan is thought highly of in the field of traditional martial arts, and held the first Chinese Traditional Martial Arts Festival in 2006.

 Economy

 Kaiyuan is a long-established industrial city, which has been paying much attention to its environment problems.
 Its aim is "to construct an affluent city with an ecological industrial base".
 Kaiyuan is also home to the Yunnan Academy of Agricultural Sciences.

-With the approval of central government, Yunnan has established an experimental zone for private small businesses at Kaiyuan.
+With the approval of the central government, Yunnan has established an experimental zone for private small businesses at Kaiyuan.